kubernetes-sigs/blob-csi-driver/docs/csi-debug.md

  ```
  > Each trace file follows the naming convention `<mount-path>.<pid>.trace`.
 Share the relevant trace file(s) for further investigation.

- - If the issue persists, enable debug logging by setting `--log-level=LOG_DEBUG` in the `mountOptions` of Persistent Volume, reproduce the issue, and share the Blobfuse debug level logs:
+ - If the issue persists, enable Blobfuse2 debug logging by setting `--log-level=LOG_DEBUG` in `mountOptions` of the StorageClass (dynamic provisioning) or Persistent Volume (static provisioning), reproduce the issue, and share the debug logs:
  ```yaml
  mountOptions:
    - --log-level=LOG_DEBUG